-A Notice of Appeal Outcome letter will be sent to all Parties simultaneously, or without significant time delay between notifications.
-The Appeal Outcome will specify the finding on each ground for appeal, any specific instructions for remand or reconsideration, any sanction(s) that may result (which the School is permitted to share according to federal or state law), and the rationale supporting the essential findings to the extent the School is permitted to share under federal or state law.
+A Notice of Appeal Outcome will be sent to all parties simultaneously.
+The Notice of Appeal Outcome will specify the finding on each ground for appeal, any specific instructions for remand or reconsideration, any sanction(s) that may result which the School is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent the School is permitted to share under state or federal law.

-Written notification may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the Parties as indicated in official institutional records, or emailed to the account on file with the School.
-Once mailed, emailed, and/or received in person, the Appeal Outcome will be presumptively delivered.
+Notification will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official institutional records, or emailed to the parties' School-issued email or otherwise approved account.
+Once mailed, emailed and/or received in person, notice will be presumptively delivered.